holochain/docs-pages/src/pages/get-started/index.md

 ### 2.1.
 Hardware requirements

-Before you install the Holochain development environtment, make sure your system meets the following hardware requirements:
+Before you install the Holochain development ment, make sure your system meets the following hardware requirements:

 * 8GB+ RAM (16GB+ recommended)
 * 4+ cores CPU (6+ cores recommended)
 * 30GB+ available disk space
 * High-speed internet connection

+This may seem like a lot; it's mainly due to Rust's compiler, which requires a lot of system resources.

 ### 2.2.
 Windows prerequisite: WSL2 {#2-2-windows-prerequisite-wsl2}